Concrete Scanning Rentals and Training

 • Cheaper Rental Price: A budget-friendly option for contractors.

-• Versatile Configurations: Use the SmartCart for large, open areas or the SmartHandle for tight spaces.
+• Versatile Configurations: Use the stand alone SmartCart for large, open areas or the SmartHandle for tight spaces.

 • High-Resolution Imaging: Perfect for locating small objects like rebar and post-tension cables.